MDAnalysis/solvation-analysis/README.md

 in understanding the solvation structure of a liquid, this package is for you!

-Find the documentation on [readthedocs].
+Find documentation and tutorials on [readthedocs].

 ### Installing SolvationAnalysis